data301-2021-summer2/project-group20-project/README.md

-# Group 20 - Hotel Trivago of Airbnb
+# Group 20 - Trivago of Airbnb